fb-icon

 Leakage points are areas of your website or landing page that send viewers away from your desired outcome, call-to-action (CTA) button, or another action step.

-Essentially, the main problem caused by leakage points is that your conversion rate goes down.
+The main problem caused by leakage points is that your conversions go down.

-Here are some ways to emphasize your action steps and eliminate leakage points:
+Here are your action steps to eliminate leakage points:

 1. Create a mini-site instead of a single landing page

-For our client above that had the conversion issue, we redesigned those three pages to become a ‘mini-site.’
+For our client above with the conversion issue, we redesigned those three landing pages into a ‘mini-site.’
 Here’s a short video of how the mini-site works:

-Essentially, the mini-site looks the same as the landing page.
-The difference is that when a user clicks on a link that would usually send them away from the landing page, instead we send them to a page that has the same CTA as the landing page, at the top and the bottom of each page.
+Essentially, the mini-site looks the same as the main landing page.
+The difference is that when a user clicks on a link that takes them away from the landing page, we added the same CTA at the top and the bottom of each subsequent page.

-For the “Privacy Policy” link, for instance, a pop-up appears where the whole privacy policy can be viewed.
-When the visitor has seen what they want, they close it – and they’re still on your landing page with your desired next step in front of them.
+Also, the “Privacy Policy” link, opens a pop-up where the entire privacy policy can be viewed.
+When the visitor has seen what they want, they close it – and they’re still on your landing page.

 2. Remove all links to external websites

-I see a lot of websites that have social media icons above their top navigation.
+I see a lot of websites with social media icons above their top navigation.
 When pressed they take you off to those platforms.
+Even worse, is when the social media page opens in the same tab!

-If you use videos on your website, be sure to have a paid account with your video hosting platform to prevent people from clicking on the platform’s logo that will leak off to their website.
-I see a lot of people making that mistake when they embed YouTube videos on their websites.
+If you use videos on your website, use a paid video hosting platform like Wistia or Vimeo, to prevent people from clicking on the platform’s logo which will leak off to that website.
+A lot of people make the mistake of embedding YouTube videos on their website’s marketing pages.
+Only use YouTube videos on your blog/video/podcast pages.

 3. Remove internal website links

-If you’re sending traffic to a page on your website, from ads, social that page should only have one CTA (Call To Action).
-I know it’s tempting to show your visitors everything that your business offers however, it’s super important to keep the focus on the single reason that you sent them there.
+If you’re sending traffic to a page on your website from ads, or social media, that page should only have one CTA (Call To Action).
+I know it’s tempting to show your visitors everything your business offers however, it’s super important to keep the focus on the single reason that you sent them there.
+Only give them one action to take.

-Your home page should be designed to position you as a trusted authority, showcase what you do, back up your claims with social proof, then essentially provide a clear pathway to solving their problems. segment your visitors or show them
+Your home page should be designed to position you as a trusted authority, showcase your unique offer to solve their problem, back up your claims with social proof, and then provide a clear pathway based on their intent.

 • The browser and device display.
 Is your website displaying correctly across different browsers and devices?
-If it isn’t, then your users might not be seeing your website correctly.
-In effect, they may be paying attention to the wrong links.
+If it isn’t, then your users might not be seeing your website correctly which could frustrate them, and they leave.

-Leakage points differ per website, as they depend on each website’s design.
+Leakage points differ per website.
 That’s why, apart from the basic troubleshooting list above, there’s no definitive list of leakage points to avoid.

 Conduct Usability Testing